realA10001986/Time-Circuits-Display/README.md

 The only inter-prop communication features that are covered by both BTTFN and MQTT are _time travel_ and _alarm_.

 The TCD can send out time travel and alarm notifications through **_either_ MQTT _or_ BTTFN**, and you must make a choice:
-- If the option **_Publish time travel and alarm events_** on the _HA/MQTT Settings_ page is checked, time travel/alarm notifications are exclusively sent over MQTT.
-Therefore, all props that are supposed to take part in time travel/alarm sequences must be connected to the same broker.
+- If the options **_Publish time travel events_** and **_Publish alarm events_** on the _HA/MQTT Settings_ page are checked, respective notifications are exclusively sent over MQTT.
+Therefore, all props that are supposed to take part in time travel and/or alarm sequences must be connected to the same broker.
 That includes all CircuitSetup/A10001986 props.
-- If this option is unchecked, time travel/alarm notifications are sent exclusively over BTTFN.
+- If either of these options is unchecked, respective notifications are sent exclusively over BTTFN.

-Checking this option really only makes sense if there are MQTT-capable, but BTTFN-incapable props to take part in time travel/alarm sequences.
-If that is not the case, please leave this option unchecked.
+Checking these options really only makes sense if there are MQTT-capable, but BTTFN-incapable props to take part in time travel and/or alarm sequences.
+If that is not the case, please leave these options unchecked.

 ### Setup